-These Vegan Chocolate Fudge Truffles were inspired by their close truffle relative, my Clean Eating Strawberry Fudge Truffles that I made a couple of weeks ago.
+These Gluten-Free Vegan Chocolate Fudge Truffles were inspired by their close truffle relative, my Clean Eating Strawberry Fudge Truffles that I made a couple of weeks ago.

-I used the same creamy base of organic avocados but for these, I sweetened them with organic medjool dates to keep them 100% raw.
+I used the same creamy base of organic avocados but for these, I sweetened them with organic Medjool dates to keep them 100% raw.

 They are soft, fudgy and not overly sweet, which how I like them.

 I made them in my Vitamix and they were mixed up and ready to firm up in about 5 minutes.